qrutyy/ls-bdd/README.md

 A description of all options is provided in the `Makefile`.

-If you need more customizable FIO testing, check the `test/fio/` directory for predefined configurations.
+For more customizable FIO testing, check the `test/fio/` directory for predefined configurations.

 ## Performance Evaluation